Travel information about the Cyclades group of Greek islands including Mykonos, Santorini (Thira), Naxos, Paros, Delos, Tinos, Siros, Milos, Amorgos.

 The Cyclades are what many people think of when they imagine the Greek islands.
 They are the archetypal picture-postcard view of dazzling white houses, deep blue skies and seas, windmills, and pretty churches with pale blue domes.
 But it is only in the Cyclades group of islands where you get all these features together, and even here not every island has them, though they are certainly among the most appealing islands in the Aegean.

 But there are quieter islands too, usually because it takes slightly longer to get to them.
-These include Kythnos, Serifos, and Kimolos, where you can really get away from it all.
+These include Kythnos, Serifos, Kimolos, Schinoussa and Iraklia, where you can really get away from it all.
 To find out what there is to do on each of the islands, where to stay and where to eat, click on the links below.